 After decades of research, studying through thousands of books, authoring 140+ books (6 on textual studies, 4 on Bible Difficulties, 20 on apologetics and evangelism, 4 on Bible translation, and others), hundreds of blog articles, translating the New Testament and the Old Testament, working on an OT and NT textual commentary and the critical text interlinear, and working through many dozens of OT and NT Bible Difficulties, I can say the following about God and the Bible.

 - Deeper balanced Bible study is no guarantee that spiritual maturity and spiritual strength will result, but the lack thereof is a guarantee that spiritual immaturity and spiritual weakness will result.
 Feed your faith, not just your skepticism.

-- There is much evidence for the existence of God for the reasonable, rational, logical person with common sense.
+- There is much evidence for the existence of God for a reasonable, rational, logical person with common sense.

 - There are hundreds of Bible difficulties and 99% of them are answered for the reasonable, rational, logical person with common sense.
 It would be strange if there were not Bible difficulties when you consider there were 66 books written over a 1,600 year period in three different ancient languages in dozens of cultures by a wide range of authors from a general, to kings, to shepherds, to a tax collector, a physician, to fishermen, and so on, that is 2,000 – 3,500 years removed from us.